Rabiya Javeri Agha: Career

 Agha was awarded a gold medal from the Prime Minister of Pakistan Nawaz Sharif, at the Federation of Pakistan Chambers of Commerce & Industry Export Awards in Lahore for attaining export targets and displaying professionalism in her position.

 Agha was also recognized as one of Pond's Miracle Women for the year 2015, in recognition for her branding and marketing of Pakistan abroad.
-In recognition of her services to Pakistan, Rabiya was accorded the title of "Pride of Pakistan' by the Daily Times, a leading newspaper of Pakistan.
+In recognition of her services to Pakistan, Rabiya was accorded the title of "Pride of Pakistan" by the Daily Times, a leading newspaper of Pakistan.

+Agha has been invited as a speaker to various events, including the 'Commonwealth Meeting for Women Affairs' in Kenya, and the World Justice Forum at the Hague.